muneer78/muneer78.github.io/_posts/2009-08-12-reggie-miller-feuds-with-a-prince.md

 ---
 date: 2009-08-12
-title: Reggie Miller Feuds With A Prince
+title: Reggie Miller feuds with a prince
 tags: funny
 ---